The history of UK public spending control 1993-2015

 Resource Allocation Processes in Policing in Great Britain

-Nuffield College has appointed Dr. Anika Ludwig as a Postdoctoral Research Officer to contribute to a project on resource allocation processes in policing in Great Britain.
-This appointment is funded by the College’s G. S. Pollard Memorial Bursary, which was established from a generous donation from the Chartered Institute of Public Finance and Accountancy (CIPFA).
-The research project is hosted by the College’s newly formed Gwilym Gibbon Unit for Public Policy Research, which is directed by Professor Iain McLean.
+This project was funded by the College’s G. S. Pollard Memorial Bursary, which was established from a generous donation from the Chartered Institute of Public Finance and Accountancy (CIPFA).

 PROJECT DESCRIPTION: RESOURCE ALLOCATION PROCESSES IN POLICING IN GREAT BRITAIN

 In total, the 43 Policing areas in England and Wales spend over £11 billion a year.
 This can be analysed in subjective or objective terms using nationally compiled data.
-The research to be undertaken in this project will be targeted at advising stakeholders ahead of the Spending Review expected in 2017.
+The action research undertaken in this project was targeted at advising stakeholders ahead of the Spending Review, originally expected in 2017.
 It aimed to evaluate the decision making processes used by Police and Crime Commissioners (PCC) and Chief Constables, to decide how budgets are allocated to specific programmes and geographical areas across all the UK’s territorial police forces (except Northern Ireland).
 Comparisons with Police Scotland and the British Transport Police were made.
 The research explored whether there are systematic differences between forces and whether decisions are made based on evidence or professional experience.
 The project comprised:

 - A review of the resource allocation processes currently used within the Police and Community Safety sector.